-This summer we will launch a year-long series of stories around housing in Racine.
+This fall Racine County Eye will launch a year-long series of stories around housing in Racine.
 Our focus will be on evictions, homelessness, rents, homeownership, and new construction.
 We also plan on working with the art community on this project to provide a multi-media experience.

 Why does this series matter?
 The Racine Unified School District has an entire department dedicated to helping children living in transient situations.
 Housing is integral to the strength of economic stability in Racine.